C-Anirudh/loadable-kernel-modules/hello-world-module/README.md

 $ sudo rmmod hello
 ```

-Now run check kernel log again for the message when the module is unloaded.
+Now check kernel log again for the message when the module is unloaded.

 This is the manual way to check the module.
 Execute the following command to run the automated test.